lyp-packages/index/README.md

     author: <author>
 ```

-3. Submit a pull request
+3. Add your package to this README file under the proper section (or possibly create a new section).

-Alternatively, you can directly [edit the index file](https://github.com/noteflakes/lyp-index/blob/master/index.yaml) on github.
+4. Submit a pull request

 ## The rules